TEEN Snapshot — FEBRUARY 2026

 Across the entire sample, the desire to see nurturing fathers versus not wanting to see them was nearly 5 to 1.
 This means that for every one person who might not be interested in these kinds of portrayals, five are actively asking for them.

 While our survey specifically measured "fathers," the intensity of the response suggests a much broader hunger for connected masculinity.
 Young people are not just asking for better dads; they are asking for a reimagining of how men show up in the lives of others.
 Whether it is a father, mentor, coach, or teacher, the message from the audience was the same.
-We see this in popular shows such as Heated Rivalry and The Pitt.
+We see this in popular shows such as Heated Rivalry and The Pitt

 For decades, media has relied on the "stoic provider" or the "distant hero" as the default for adult men.
 Our data shows that by primarily showing men in positions of power or physical strength, we ignore the roles that young people value, defined by empathy, patience, and emotional availability.

-Recent research from National Research Group (NRG) found that boys are significantly more likely to cite superheroes as their primary role models than realistic, community-based figures.
+Recent research from the National Research Group (NRG) found that boys are significantly more likely to cite superheroes as their primary role models than realistic, community-based figures.
 This "hero complex" often leaves young males believing that their value is tied to extraordinary, unattainable power rather than everyday human connection.

 When we tie this to our findings, where nearly 60% of young people are specifically asking for more fathers who enjoy parenting and show love, it becomes clear that the current media landscape has created a gap between the lone wolf warrior boys see on screen and the nurturing, connected men they actually crave in their own lives.